Property Tax 101: What Homeowners Need to Know

 However, because these property tax payments are estimated amounts, there are no guarantees that your mortgage will cover your full property tax bill.
 So, you might find yourself paying a little more when taxes are due, but that also means you could receive a property tax refund if you overpay.

 If you don’t pay your property taxes on time, you might encounter additional fees that local governments will add to your bill.
-It is important to pay your taxes as soon as you can, not only to avoid these extra fees but to avoid having a lien placed on your property.
-Tax liens prevent you from selling your home until you have paid your back taxes.
-A tax lien can eventually result in a foreclosure, meaning you could lose ownership of your home due to unpaid taxes
+It is important to pay your taxes as soon as possible, to avoid these extra fees and having a lien placed on your property.

 Tip: Paying a large property tax bill at the end of the year can feel painful, but saving a little each month (like you would for rent or a mortgage) can help it feel much more manageable.
-If you are worried about paying your property taxes, you can check for programs in your area that can reduce the amount you would owe.
+If you are worried about paying your property taxes, you can check for programs in your area that can reduce the amount you owe.

 What about the homestead exemption?
 You may also have heard of the homestead exemption, which can help minimize property taxes.
-If granted, a homestead exemption can help protect your primary residence from foreclosure in some cases involving bankruptcy and/or the death of a spouse.
+If granted, a homestead exemption can help protect your primary residence from foreclosure in some cases involving bankruptcy or the death of a spouse.

-Katelyn has more than 6 years’ experience working in tax and finance.
-While she specializes in tax content, Katelyn has also written for digital publications on topics including insurance, retirement and financial planning and has had financial advice commissioned by national print publications.
-She believes that knowledge is the key to success and enjoys helping others reach their goals by providing content that educates and informs.
+Katelyn has more than 6 years of experience working in tax and finance.
+While she specialized in tax content while working at Kiplinger from 2023 to 2024, Katelyn has also written for digital publications on topics including insurance, retirement, and financial planning and had financial advice commissioned by national print publications.
+She believes knowledge is the key to success and enjoys providing content that educates and informs.